Bryan De La Cruz Preview, Player Props: Marlins vs. Dodgers

 Bryan De La Cruz At The Plate

-- De La Cruz will look to extend his six-game hitting streak.
-He's batting .348 with one homer during his last games.
+- De La Cruz is batting .348 with two homers during his last games and is riding a seven-game hitting streak.

-- De La Cruz has picked up a hit in 84 of 129 games this season, with multiple hits 30 times.
+- De La Cruz has picked up a hit in 85 of 130 games this year, with multiple hits 30 times.

-- In 46 games this season (35.7%), De La Cruz has picked up an RBI, and in 17 of those games (13.2%) he had more than one.
-He has also driven home three or more of his team's runs in six contests.
+- In 36.2% of his games this season, De La Cruz has had at least one RBI.
+He's picked up more than one in 13.8% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.